Picture of a women's hips and torso. She is wearing a pink shirt and lightly coloured jeans.

 Melanie Klos, MScPT, Acupuncture

 Melanie graduated from the University of Alberta with a Master’s in Physiotherapy in 2010.
 She also has her Bachelor of Kinesiology from the University of Manitoba in 2008.
-She has worked at Corydon Physio since 2011 and owns it as of April 1, 2019 with her husband.
-Her home is Winnipeg and she is very happy to be back here and pursuing her career at our clinic.
-Since graduation she has pursued many continuing education courses including being certified in Acupuncture and The McKenzie Method for treating back pain.
+She has worked at Corydon Physio since 2011 and owns it as of April 1, 2019, with her husband.
+Her home is Winnipeg, and she is very happy to be back here and pursuing her career at our clinic.

-Melanie’s interest in physiotherapy began during her first year of University when she tore knee ligaments while playing basketball for the University of Manitoba Bison Women’s team.
-After surgery and months of physiotherapy, she went on to play four years for the Bison’s, and was co-captain in her final year.
+Melanie’s interest in physiotherapy began during her first year of university when she tore knee ligaments while playing basketball for the University of Manitoba Bison Women’s team.
+After surgery and months of physiotherapy, she went on to play four years for the Bisons and was co-captain in her final year.
 Learning about human performance started at an early age, and pursuing physiotherapy as a career was a great fit.

-Melanie looks forward to a career helping people improve their quality of life and return them to the activities they love.
+Melanie looks forward to a career helping people improve their quality of life and return to the activities they love.
 Her special interests include treating sports injuries and problems of the neck and back.
+Further goals include building her athletic patient caseload, furthering her education in the McKenzie method, and treating injuries to the muscle and skeletal systems.

 Articles: 5